mingolucky/MeowKit/README.md

 ##### Notes

 - **Prototype Tolerance and Break-in**
-  Due to the manufacturing tolerances of the prototype, the buttons may require a break-in period.
+  <span style="color:red">Due to the manufacturing tolerances of the prototype, the buttons may require a break-in period.
 During initial use, please press the buttons (AB) multiple times.
 Repeated pressing will gradually increase friction, which helps eliminate gaps and ensures smooth button rebound.
-This process contributes to the smooth operation of the buttons.
+This process contributes to the smooth operation of the buttons.</span>

 ---